johnewart/dapr-proposal-process/README.md

 Where *NNNN* is the next incremental number in the proposal repository, as a 4 digit number (i.e 0001, 0002...), and *FLAGS* is one (or possibly more)  of:

 * B - Building block change / creation
-* P - The proposal Process itself
+* P - Dapr internal processes (proposal process itself, release process, etc.)
 * R - Runtime
 * S - Affects SDKs